 Looks-aside, the materials Away opted for feel nice and durable.
 As I already mentioned, the nylon exterior is water-resistant.
 That water resistance is great for drizzly days or if you accidentally set the backpack down on a wet surface.
 But don’t expect it to do well in a downpour.

 You’ll find Lenzip zippers throughout the backpack— water-resistant Lenzip zippers, to be exact.
-We appreciate the added protection that these zippers offer for our stuff.
+We appreciate the added protection that these zippers offer for our staff.
 They even have easy-to-grab pulls and built-in garages to tuck the zippers into to ensure your bag is sealed and secure.
 And they’ve all been working smoothly throughout testing, so no complaint here.

 When it comes to branding, there’s a simple Nayo Smart logo on the front of the pack, another on the shoulder strap, back panel, and a couple of other places.